 5.0 CLOSURE

-We draw your attention to the "Limitations and Uses of this Report" included as Attachment 3, which form an integral part of this document.
+We draw your attention to the "Important Information and Limitations of this Report" included as Attachment 1, which form an integral part of this document.
 We trust that this letter satisfies your requirements.
 However, please do not hesitate to contact us should you have any queries or require any further information.

-Yours truly,
+Yours very truly,